entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

   ]
 ```
 #### Microservices Details
- - It is recommended that REST APIs be added to microservices on Entando, following REST frameworks.
+ - Entando recommends that REST APIs be added to microservices.

  - To utilize **environment variables**, inline or based on Kubernetes Secrets, see the [Plugin Environment Variables](../../tutorials/devops/plugin-environment-variables.md) tutorial.